mirabellej/CapacitiveTouchDesigner/README.md

 3. Make sure the Active slider in the same DAT is toggled to On.
 4. You should see data streaming in.

-To use this data, you can: write a Python script in the serial1_callbacks (see example in DAT) or the datexec1 (see example in DAT).
-You can change the THRESHOLD value if needed.
+To use this data, you can write a Python script in the serial1_callbacks (see example in DAT) or the datexec1 (see example in DAT).
+You can change the value in the THRESHOLD DAT as needed.

 HOW TO EXTEND THIS NETWORK